The Necklace Affair: A Scandal that Hastened the Fall of the Monarchy

 Jeanne de la Motte-Valois: The Manipulator

-Jeanne de la Motte claimed to be an illegitimate descendant of the royal house of Valois.
-Ambitious and unscrupulous, she lived on the margins of the court at Versailles, desperately seeking to enrich herself and rise socially.
-She conceived and orchestrated the entire swindle.
+Jeanne de la Motte claimed to be an illegitimate descendant of the royal Valois family.
+Ambitious and unscrupulous, she lived on the fringes of the court at Versailles, desperately seeking to enrich herself and rise socially.
+She was the mastermind who conceived and orchestrated the entire scam.

 Cardinal de Rohan: The Prestigious Dupe

 Louis René Édouard de Rohan, cardinal and grand almoner of France, was a vain and naive man.
-Disgraced by Marie-Antoinette since his embassy to Vienna where he had offended her mother, Empress Maria Theresa, he desperately sought to regain the queen’s favor.
+Disgraced by Marie-Antoinette since his embassy to Vienna where he offended her mother, Empress Maria Theresa, he was desperately trying to regain the queen’s favor.

 Count of Cagliostro: The Occultist

-Giuseppe Balsamo, known as Count of Cagliostro, was an Italian adventurer reputed for his occult and alchemical practices.
-A friend of Cardinal de Rohan, he played a shady role in the affair, encouraging the cardinal in his illusions.
+Giuseppe Balsamo, known as Count of Cagliostro, was an Italian adventurer famous for his occult and alchemical practices.
+A friend of Cardinal de Rohan, he played a shady role in the affair, encouraging the cardinal’s illusions.

-Jeanne de la Motte convinced Cardinal de Rohan that she was a close friend of Marie-Antoinette and that she could intercede on his behalf.
-She forged false letters supposedly written by the queen, in which she expressed her forgiveness and desire to reconcile with the cardinal.
+Jeanne de la Motte convinced Cardinal de Rohan that she was a close friend of Marie-Antoinette and could intercede on his behalf.
+She forged letters supposedly written by the queen, in which Marie-Antoinette expressed her forgiveness and desire to reconcile with the cardinal.

-Comforted in his illusions, the cardinal agreed to act as intermediary when Jeanne told him that the queen wished to secretly acquire the famous necklace.
+Reassured in his illusions, the cardinal agreed to act as an intermediary when Jeanne told him the queen wished to secretly acquire the famous necklace.
 In January 1785, Rohan signed the purchase of the necklace in the queen’s name, committing to pay in several installments.

-The necklace was handed over to a supposed valet of the queen – in reality Jeanne’s accomplice and lover, Rétaux de Villette.
+The necklace was handed over to a supposed valet of the queen – actually Jeanne’s accomplice and lover, Rétaux de Villette.
 The jewel was immediately dismantled and the diamonds sold in London and elsewhere in Europe.

-When the first payment installment arrived in July 1785, the jewelers came to Versailles to claim their due.
+When the first payment installment was due in July 1785, the jewelers went to Versailles to claim their money.
 Marie-Antoinette was stunned to discover the existence of this transaction of which she knew nothing.
-The scandal broke publicly on August 15, 1785, the day of the Assumption, when Cardinal de Rohan was arrested in the middle of a ceremony at Versailles, dressed in pontifical robes.
+The scandal broke publicly on August 15, 1785, the day of the Assumption, when Cardinal de Rohan was arrested in full pontifical robes during a ceremony at Versailles.

 The Trial and Its Consequences

 The trial before the Parliament of Paris captivated all of Europe.
-Louis XVI, against Marie-Antoinette’s advice, insisted that the affair be judged publicly to clear the queen’s honor.
-This was a major strategic error.
+Louis XVI, against Marie-Antoinette’s advice, insisted that the case be judged publicly to clear the queen’s honor.
+This was a major strategic mistake.

-In May 1786, Cardinal de Rohan was acquitted, the Parliament considering that he had been the victim of a swindle.
+In May 1786, Cardinal de Rohan was acquitted, the Parliament considering him a victim of fraud.
 Jeanne de la Motte was sentenced to be whipped, branded with a hot iron, and imprisoned for life at the Salpêtrière.
-She managed to escape in 1787 and took refuge in London where she published defamatory memoirs against Marie-Antoinette.
+She managed to escape in 1787 and fled to London where she published defamatory memoirs against Marie-Antoinette.

 The Impact on Marie-Antoinette

-Although innocent, Marie-Antoinette emerged dishonored from this affair.
-The cardinal’s acquittal was seen as a repudiation of the queen by the Parliament.
+Although innocent, Marie-Antoinette emerged from the affair dishonored.
+The cardinal’s acquittal was seen as a rejection of the queen by the Parliament.
 Pamphlets and libels multiplied, accusing Marie-Antoinette of all vices: excessive spending, scandalous affairs, manipulation of the king.

-The necklace affair crystallized popular hatred against "the Austrian."
+The Necklace Affair crystallized popular hatred against "the Austrian."
 It helped create the image of a frivolous, spendthrift, and immoral queen that would persist until the Revolution.
-Yet, Marie-Antoinette was completely innocent of this swindle – she was its collateral victim.
+Yet, Marie-Antoinette was completely innocent of this fraud – she was a collateral victim.

 Marie-Antoinette of Lorraine

-The necklace affair tragically illustrates how a foreign queen, unloved and misunderstood, could become the scapegoat for all the kingdom’s ills, thus preparing the ground for the revolutionary upheavals to come.
+The Necklace Affair tragically illustrates how a foreign queen, unloved and misunderstood, could become the scapegoat for all the kingdom’s ills, thus paving the way for the revolutionary upheavals to come.

 Conclusion

-The Queen’s necklace affair remains a fascinating example of audacious swindle and psychological manipulation.
+The Queen’s Necklace Affair remains a fascinating example of bold fraud and psychological manipulation.
 More than that, it shows how a scandal can destroy a reputation and shake the foundations of a monarchy.
 For Marie-Antoinette, this affair marked the beginning of the end, transforming the image of a Queen of France into that of a symbol of decadence that would haunt the monarchy until its fall.

 📖 To learn more about Marie-Antoinette: